Dark Deity 2 on Steam - User reviews, Price & Information

 Explore reviews from Steam users sharing their experiences and what they love about the game.

-Great Gameplay, Abysmal Writing Dark Deity 2 offers fantastic turn-based tactics in the style of Fire Emblem, but it tragically pairs this excellent gameplay with some of the most infuriatingly poor writing I have ever encountered.
+Great Gameplay, Abysmal Writing Dark Deity 2 offers fantastic turn-based tactics in the style of classic Fire Emblem, but it tragically pairs this excellent gameplay with some of the most infuriatingly poor writing I have ever encountered.
 Starting with the good: army management is a joy.
 Each of the twenty characters feels unique and each has an assortment of fun and viable builds.
 Different combinations of equipment and upgrades will radically alter how a unit plays, and it is always immensely rewarding to find a loadout which fully unlocks a character’s potential.
 The actual missions and combat mechanics are also well designed.
-Opposing armies can pose a significant threat to the careless player, particularly on higher difficulties, and overcoming them requires both smart positioning and clever ability use.
+Opposing armies can punish hasty or careless players, particularly on higher difficulties, so a clean victory requires both smart positioning and clever ability use.
 Enemy variety is not particularly impressive, but there is still enough variety in map layout and enemy composition that the missions never feel stale.
-The only notable flaw in game design is a lack of distinct visual indicators for different enemy modifiers and some friendly unit buffs.
-Everything else is done exceptionally well.
-The gameplay side of DD2 is an immensely enjoyable tactical challenge, further enriched by beautiful and fluid pixel art.
+The only notable flaws in game design are a few unintuitive UI elements, a scarcity of viable tanks at higher difficulties, and some mildly disappointing later maps.
+Everything else is done quite well.
+The gameplay side of DD2 is an immensely enjoyable tactical challenge, further enriched by beautiful and fluid retro pixel art.
 DD2’s storytelling, however, is insufferable.
 The most obvious problem is that every mission is accompanied by some fifteen to thirty minutes’ worth of cutscenes during which the “player” is just sitting and watching.
 There are, of course, options to skip cutscenes entirely or speed through text boxes.
 However, that leaves the player either ignorant of the plot or listening to the staccato of voice actors beginning their lines and being promptly cut off.
 Long, verbose cutscenes would be excusable if they were at least substantive, but DD2’s writing is striking for its vacuousness.
 Every line and every scene are painfully stretched and stuffed with verbiage.
 No character ever speaks concisely; everyone constantly rephrases and repeats themselves in every conversation.
-Worse, the content of their purple prose is usually either extravagant melodrama or superficial moralizing.
+Worse, the content of their distractingly modern prose is usually either extravagant melodrama or superficial moralizing.
 The main plotline is full of people venting their personal history, relationship problems, and future ambitions, at length, at the slightest opportunity.
 The notably unvoiced support conversations have less angst, but far more characters lecturing each other on how to think and live.
 These sermons are neither insightful nor provocative, yet the recipients always act as if they have received some profound wisdom.
 It is all just so unbearably pretentious.
 DD2 does admittedly have a few strong character moments, mostly buried within the supports, and these are notable in contrast against the writing’s usual quality.
 Unfortunately, they are not nearly enough to redeem the otherwise atrocious storytelling It is a testament to the strength of DD2’s gameplay that I am still giving the game a solid recommendation despite my contempt for its writing.
 Fans of turn-based tactics in general and Fire Emblem in particular will find plenty to love in the army management and missions.
 Anyone looking for a successor to classic Fire Emblem’s strong storytelling, however, will be sorely disappointed.
 I can only advise you to be forewarned and make liberal use of the skip button when scenes outstay their welcome.
 I have ignored the story as best I can in subsequent playthroughs, and it is remarkable how much my overall experience has improved as a result.

 Expand the review